Skip to Content

 The road to Hatcher Pass with mist over the mountains

-About 60 miles outside of Anchorage is Hatcher Pass which is reachable from two main access points.
-The Hatcher Pass Road is open in the summer snow depending.
+About 60 miles outside of Anchorage is Hatcher Pass, which is reachable from two main access points.
+The Hatcher Pass Road is open in the summer snow, depending.
 The posted signs at the Willow entrance say the road is to be open from July 4th to October 1st.
 However, it will be open as long as the road is clear.
-We drove Hatcher Pass Road in late June in 2017.
+We drove the Hatcher Pass Road in late June.

-From Palmer – Coming from Palmer the road is paved all the way to the Independence Mine State Park and then turns to gravel.
-Along the roadside coming from this way first, you’ll see a rapid following river filled with large boulders and some lined with steep cliffs.
+From Palmer – Coming from Palmer, the road is paved all the way to the Independence Mine State Park, which then turns to gravel.
+Along the roadside coming from this way, you’ll see a rapid following river filled with large boulders and some lined with steep cliffs.

-From Willow – The first 10 miles are paved and then turn to dirt and gravel roads which are in good condition in the summer of 2017.
+From Willow – The first 10 miles are paved and then turn to dirt and gravel roads which are in good condition in the summer.
 The road remains unpaved until you reach the Independence Mine State Park.

 Things to do in Hatcher Pass